 - □ LINE.
 Line charts are useful for emphasizing the movement or trend of numeric data over time, since they allow a viewer to trace the evolution of a particular point by working backwards or interpolating.
 Highs and lows, rapid or slow movement, or a tendency toward stability are all types of trends that are well suited to a line chart. - MARKER.
 A matrix marker chart is a graphical representation of tabular data.
 It displays a marker in each cell of the matrix.
 This marker can be sized by one measure and colored by a second measure. - MEKKO.
 A mekko (also called marimekko) chart is a percent bar chart, except that the width of each bar riser is based on the overall value of the stack.
 The widths are automatically sorted high-to-low. - □ PIE.
 A pie chart emphasizes where your data fits in relation to a larger whole.
 Each slice represents a percentage of the whole.
 If the hole size is zero, a pie chart is generated.
-If the hole size is greater than zero, a pie ring chart is generated. - ❑ SCATTER.
+If the hole size is greater than zero, a pie ring chart is generated. - SCATTER.
 Scatter charts typically show the relationship between numeric measures.
 Use a scatter plot to visualize the density of individual data values around particular points or to demonstrate patterns in your data.
-With chart attribute syntax, dimensions as well as measures are supported. - STREAM.
+With chart attribute syntax, dimensions as well as measures are supported. - □ STAT-BOXPLOT.
+Statistical box plots are a more convenient way of generating box plot charts, in which the quartiles and outliers are automatically calculated from one or more measures and one dimension.
+The chart type for these is STAT-BOXPLOT. - □ STREAM.
 A streamgraph is a simplified version of a stacked area chart.
 In a streamgraph, the x-axis is often turned off, and there are no gridlines or frames.
 A streamgraph does not use data text labels. - □ TAGCLOUD.
 A tagcloud chart is a visual representation of group labels.
 The size of each label is proportional to its data value.
 Tagclouds are used by social media to measure the frequency of words in order to quantify sentiments. - TREEMAP.
 A treemap chart displays hierarchical data as a set of nested rectangles.